All the vacation, none of the planning

 Downselecting to Three Concepts

-Each of us picked our favorite of our own ideas and made a poster outlining the idea itself and why it worked well with our How Might We statement.
+Each of us picked our favorite of our own ideas and made a poster outlining the idea itself and why it aligns with our core goal of helping tourists explore destinations more authentically and respectfully.
 Cooper came up with TourisTips, Ali came up with Local Lens, and I created TripSwap

 TourisTips is a location-based app that provides tourists with helpful tips via notification on how to better respect different locations they're visiting.
 It also provides locals with restaurant and activity recommendations.